nucypher/nucypher/docs/source/guides/installation_guide.md

 1. Install Application code with Pipenv

     Ensure you have `pipenv` installed (See full documentation for pipenv here: [Pipenv Documentation](https://pipenv.readthedocs.io/en/latest/)).
-    Then, to install nucypher with pipenv run:
+    Then to install nucypher with pipenv, run:

     ```bash
     $ pipenv install nucypher